Arthur Christian (cricketer)

 Arthur Christian (22 January 1877 – 8 September 1950) was an Australian cricketer.
 He was an allrounder who batted left-handed and bowled left armed slow-medium, able to have the ball break both ways.
 He was a prominent club cricketer in Victoria, also representing the state in first-class cricket, and later moved to Western Australia where he also played both club and state cricket and became the leading all-rounder in the state.
-After retiring he coached at public schools, served on the W.A.C.A. executive and as a W.A. selector, and wrote for a newspaper.
+After retiring he coached at public schools, served on the WACA executive and as a Western Australia selector, and wrote for a newspaper.

 Cricket career

 He began his cricket career in 1896 playing for East Melbourne Cricket Club, initially playing for their Second XI side but making the First XI by 1897.
 He played seven first-class cricket matches for Victoria between 1904 and 1906, with a highlight of his career for the state being a score of 98 made in 80 minutes against New South Wales.
 He left Victoria to move to Western Australia in May 1906 as he had secured a position on the goldfields in his career as an assayist and metallurgist.

 As of September 1906 Christian was training for cricket in Western Australia for the Kamballie Club, and he represented them in the Potts Shield in October.
 By December he was playing for Burbanks.
 In 1907 he represented Western Australia against New South Wales, and the opposition captain described him as the best of the West Australian bowlers praising his length and variation of pace.
-In October Christian played in a three day cricket match between a team representing the goldfields and one representing the coastal districts.
+In October Christian played in a three-day cricket match between a team representing the goldfields and one representing the coastal districts.

 Later in October 1907, Arthur was the only goldfields cricketer selected to represent West Australia in a tour game against the Marylebone Cricket Club which was part of the 1907-08 Ashes tour.
 He took five wickets and batted at five in the first innings scoring 3 and opened in the second innings scoring 15.
 West Australia losing by an innings.
 English captain Arthur Jones praised his bowling, expressing that he was likely to improve, and also noted he thought him a capable batsman.
 In November 1907 Christian moved from the rural goldfields to Perth as he had secured a job with a leading sporting firm, Alcock & Co., and he also joined the Corinthian cricket club, and played his first match for them against Subiaco on 16 November in which he took 5 for 73.